Real Estate Due Diligence in Poland

 - construction compliance for facilities that are located on it,

-It is desirable to perform various types of audits at the same time so that entities conducting research could work together and use the obtained information.
+It is desirable to perform various types of audits at the same time so that entities conducting research could work together and exchange their findings and identified risks related to the property or properties.

 Property Due Diligence Report